Octopus Energy vs British Gas

 EV billing model check

 Octopus Go is also a fixed whole-home window, but starts later and ends later.
 Intelligent Go is different again because Octopus schedules the car and any extra smart-charging slots apply to the home while they run.
 For a simple overnight charger, either supplier can be worth pricing up.
 For an EV plus battery, solar export or flexible household load, Octopus usually gives you more combinations to test before you commit.
+Whichever route you test, keep app screenshots as evidence rather than the final bill: smart-tariff billing depends on the supplier's meter data and tariff terms.

 Customer service and day-to-day experience